 Making Waves Together will see communities and groups in Lowestoft and Great Yarmouth work together to build cultural partnerships, engage new audiences and put arts, culture and heritage at the heart of the local vision.

 While having so much in common, sharing connected maritime histories, similar socio-economic stories and a rapidly growing off shore renewable energy sector, both towns have embarked on their own cultural pathway.
 Making Waves Together will tie both towns in an inseparable cultural bond through delivering a broad range of cultural activity inspiring and engaging our communities as both participants and audiences.
 The aim of the programme is to strengthen both areas and make them more attractive place to visit, work, learn and live in.
 It will also raise the profile of the cultural organisations involved and make their offer more accessible to communities.

 All this is made possible through the Great Place Scheme, delivered by Arts Council England, the Heritage Lottery Fund and Historic England.
 Making Waves Together received additional funding from the borough and district councils, Norfolk County Council, Suffolk County Council, Great Yarmouth Town Centre Partnership, Lowestoft Vision, and the Broads Authority National Park.

-The Making Waves Together Vision for both towns is:
+The Making Waves Together vision for Lowestoft and Great Yarmouth is:

 The partnership is made up of 9 delivery partners and a number of supporting partners, bringing together national and international renowned art organisations with emerging community-led organisations in both towns.